China’s Unique Jade Culture

-This jade suit, made in Han Dynasty (206BC – 220AD), is stitched with copper threads with the stitching holes just being 1mm in diameter.
+This jade suit, made in the Han Dynasty (206BC – 220AD), is stitched with copper threads with the stitching holes just being 1mm in diameter.

-According to the ancient documents (Book of Late Han), during Han era, jade burial outfits for the emperors would be sewed by gold threads, while other royal family members would have the jade clothes put together with silver or copper threads.
+According to the ancient documents (Book of Later Han), during Han era, jade burial outfits for the emperors would be sewed by gold threads, while other royal family members would have the jade clothes put together with silver or copper threads.

-This copper thread jade suit was discovered and unearthed in a stadium construction site n 2004, with total of 2,257 jade pieces collected.
+This copper thread jade suit was discovered and unearthed in a stadium construction site n 2004, with a total of 2,257 jade pieces collected.
 It took two months for the relic restoring specialists to resemble the garment for public display.

 A 2,500-Year-Old Jade Relief

-Unearthed from a tomb in Zhejiang, this decorative piece of jade was produced during Spring and Autumn Era when Confucius and Lao Tzu lived.
+Unearthed from a tomb in Zhejiang, this decorative piece of jade was produced during the Spring and Autumn Era when Confucius and Lao Tzu lived.

 Measuring 7.1cm long, 7.5cm wide and 0.2cm thick, it has dragon pattern all over with two little holes at the top and the bottom.

 Don’t get it wrong.
 It’s not your everyday glass cup but a cup made of crystal during China’s warring states period (475BC-221BC), when King of Wu’s consultant Sun Tzu in Suzhou wrote the Art of War, and King of Yue in Shaoxing crafted the Swords of Goujian, one with metal and one with jade.

 This crystal cup is 154mm in height, with the lip of the cup measuring 78mm in diameter, and the cup’s bottom 54mm in diameter.